kailey16/algorithms/Javascript.md

     - Functional programming produces programs by composing mathematical functions and avoids shared state & mutable data
     - pure function?
       > Pure functions take some input and return some output based on that input.
 Given the same input, will always return the same output.
+      > They are the simplest reusable building blocks of code in a program.
       > Produces no side effects.
-      > They are the simplest reusable building blocks of code in a program.
+      > Side effects can be:
+          - Modifying any external variable or object property
+          - Logging data to the console
+          - Writing Data to a file
+          - Writing data to the network
+          - Triggering any external process
+          - Calling any other functions with side-effects
+          - Making Asynchronous Data Calls

 3. What is a closure?
 `A closure is a function that has access to its outer function scope even after the outer function has returned`